-Jebel Hafit means “Empty Mountain,” which has great historical importance.
-Beehive-shaped burial grounds have been excavated from Jebel Hafit mountains.
-These are showcased in the Al Ain Museum.
-These belong to the Bronze Age (3500 BC to 3000 BC).
-This period is called the Hafit period.
+Jebel Hafit means “Empty Mountain,” and it has great historical importance.
+Beehive-shaped burial grounds have been excavated from the Jebel Hafit mountains and showcased in the Al Ain Museum.
+These grounds belong to the Bronze Age (3500 BC to 3000 BC), the Hafit period.
 Many potteries, etc., have also been excavated from here.

-Jebel Hafit Mountain is one of the biggest tourist attractions due to many other things also.
-It is home to UAE’s only hot springs from hot geyser water sprouting from stone.
-Then there is beautiful Green at the foothills of Jebel Hafit called the Green Mubazzarah.
+Jebel Hafit Mountain is one of the biggest tourist attractions due to many other things.
+It is home to UAE’s only hot springs, where hot geyser water sprouts from stone.
+Then, there is beautiful Green at the foothills of Jebel Hafit called the Green Mubazzarah.

-Jebel Hafit is also home to exotic animals hiding in deep and dark caves.
+Jebel Hafit is also home to exotic animals hiding in deep, dark caves.
 Red Fox, Feral Cats, and Rock Hyrax are some of them.
 These are timid creatures, and you will be fortunate to spot one during a trip to Jebel Hafit.
-There are also snakes and Arabian leopards found in the mountains of Jebel Hafit.
+Snakes and Arabian leopards are also found in Jebel Hafit’s mountains.
 There is a complete list of things to do in Dubai if you wish to explore Dubai in all seasons.

 It is a UNESCO site; the mountain is part of Jebel Hafit National Park.